-The structure, named Passage and evoking the ribs of a fish or canoe, was created by artist Marlene Hilton Moore in honour of famous Canadian painter, a prior resident of the Bluffs, and the trail’s namesake: Doris McCarthy.
+The structure, named Passage and evoking ribs of a fish or canoe, was created by artist Marlene Hilton Moore in honour of a famous Canadian painter, prior resident of the Bluffs, and the trail's namesake: Doris McCarthy.

 McCarthy, who was best known for her landscape paintings, bought a 12-acre property overlooking the Scarborough Bluffs in 1939.

 Her mother called the property a "fool's paradise" because she thought of the land as an extravagant purchase for a young art teacher.

 McCarthy embraced the title and the property continues to be known as Fool's Paradise to this day.

 Before reaching the striking sculpture, the steep forested trail descends down toward the water for about 900 metres.

 The pathway follows closely beside a creek for most of the way.

 Once you start getting closer to the Lake, the blue of the water starts peeking through the trees making for some incredible views.